jakubbester/hopter-compiler-toolchain-riscv/README.md

 **`rustc`**
 - Force every Rust function to have the segmented stack function prologue by tagging the `split-stack` attribute to every function during LLVM IR generation. `[naked]` functions are not affected as expected.
 Also provide the `[no_split_stack]` attribute to supress segmented stack prologue generation for a function.
 - Support deferred forced stack unwinding.
 Increment a global counter before executing the body of a drop function and decrement the counter after executing the body.
 The counter is located at a fixed address 0x2000_0004.
 Invoke the stack unwinder at the end of a drop function if the counter is zero and the unwind pending flag located at 0x2000_0008 is set to true.
-- Never tag `nounwind` attribute to any function during LLVM IR generation.
+- Never tag `nounwind` attribute to any function during LLVM IR generation and prevent performing optimization when calling `nounwind` functions.

 **Rust `core` Library**
 - Strip away unnecessary fields in `PanicInfo` so that the panic handling infrastructure can have minimal code storage overhead.